Galdiuz/skycons/README.md

 conditions that were not present in the original and changing sleet to what I thought was a more fitting option.

 You can preview the icons [here](http://galdiuz.github.io/skycons/).
+The code can be found in the [master branch](https://github.com/Galdiuz/skycons/tree/master).